 Krechelle Carter, mum of six, and blogger at eight at home has proved families on a tight budget can still enjoy a fancy dinner at an affordable price.

-The 27-year-old said making everything from scratch has seen the cost of meals come to just $6 per head.
+The supermum said making everything from scratch has seen the cost of meals come to just $6 per head.

 Buying meat for Christmas can be expensive – but buying cheap doesn’t mean poor quality.

-Speaking to Woman’s Day, the mother revealed how shopping well in advance for raw meat, including chicken and turkey, can slash your grocery bill by half.
+The mother of eight revealed how shopping well in advance for raw meat, including chicken and turkey, can slash your grocery bill by half.

 Krechelle recommends keeping a look out for reduced items you would normally buy for the Christmas dinner.